-11:21 📲  LTE 🎫
+Cancel

-Cancel VNAV Configuration EXEC?
+VNAV Configuration

+EXEC?

+Display disp EXEC? prom guidance.
+Textors

+MILAN\

-MILAN @ 8000' OFST -10nm Reset
+@ 8000'

-23.8nm T/D: 17.5 Reser
+OFST -10nm T/D: 17.5

+Reset

 When a Waypoint, Altitude Constraint (with/without an offset), and a VNAV Path type have been entered, the VNAV Data Display displays the entered data in white along with a green EXEC? prompt.
 Choose EXEC? to execute VNAV and begin guidance.
 This will close the VNAV Configuration window and return you to the SELECTOR tab with the active VNAV guidance displayed.